AntonioL/sampling/README.md

 In the worst-case scenario both the first-leve and second-leve scan visit sqrt(N) elements yielding O(2 * sqrt(N)) complexity hence O(sqrt(N)).

 In general the underlying idea is to rephrase the sampling problem as a range query.

+For more information about this trick look at this article: http://www.infoarena.ro/blog/square-root-trick